aalvan/mlops-student-performance/README.md

 **Note**: The deployment of the web service is currently under development due to issues encountered when executing the DAG.

 ## Installation
+> [!NOTE]
+> This project was originally created on GitHub Codespaces using a 4-core 16GB RAM • 32GB machine.
+If you want to run the code easily, consider using GitHub Codespaces for a seamless experience.

 ### Prerequistes
     - Python 3.12